microsauce/gravy/README.md

 ### Your First Application

-Create the example app:
+A Gravy application can be as simple as a single script (application.groovy), but most Gravy applications will also employ modules, views (templates), static content (images, css, js), and custom configuration.
+To create an example application which demonstrates each of these additional conponents run the following command:

 	$ gravy create [app-name] example

 This command creates the example application in a folder named [app-name].
-The example application demonstrates many Gravy features.
 The application folder layout is as follows:

 	[app-name]                   - root application folder
 	    |- application.groovy    - main application script